cednieb/geo/README.md

 Acknowledgements

-Built with simplicity and small surface area in mind — ideal for apps that need common geospatial helpers without a heavy dependency like turf.
+Built with simplicity and small surface area in mind — ideal for apps that need common geospatial helpers without a heavy dependency.

 Changelog